Characterizing Phishing Pages by JavaScript Capabilities: Methodology

 \myparagraph{\kp{}} While not guaranteed, some malicious actors leave the zip files of the kits used in a discoverable folder on the same server that hosts the website (for example, the Apache document root). \kp{}~\cite{kitphishr} is a Go-based URL fuzzer that attempts to identify any leftover zip files on the server.
 Prior work~\cite{liu_inferring_2022,oest_inside_2018} establishes \kp{} as a method for collecting and analyzing phishing kits.
 If successful, it will download the zip file and make a note of the domain from which \kp{} acquired it.

-\myparagraph{Brand's Original page} OpenPhish and APWG's eCrime Exchange report the brand that a phishing page targets.
-We selected 5 out of the top 52 brands targeted based on popularity by page number and brands that represented seasonality targeted sectors (like the IRS or banks).
-We collected VisibleV8 logs for their home pages and, when applicable, their login pages, to assess how similar phishing pages are to their target pages.
+\myparagraph{Brand's original page} OpenPhish and APWG report the brand that a phishing page targets.
+We selected 5 of the top 52 brands targeted based on popularity by page number and on brands that represented seasonality-targeted sectors (e.g., IRS or banks).
+We collected VisibleV8 logs for their home pages and, when applicable, their login pages.